Cardiac Rehabilitation

 · Stable exertional angina

-· Post-coronary surgery
+· Post heart surgery

 · Post-angioplasty